 - Please note: You must submit a copy of your CURRENT IRS 501(c) (3) Determination Letter with the application

-Requests will be reviewed to determine if they meet criteria.
-Those that meet the criteria are then presented to the Grants Committee for review.
+Proposals will be reviewed to determine if they meet the aforementioned eligibility criteria.
+Those that meet the criteria are then reviewed to determine if they move forward to the Grants Committee for review.
 If proposals are approved by the grants committee, the proposal then moves to the full Board for review.